tinlevn/Smeexer/SIDENOTE.md

 With Smeexer, most people will have an easier time making more copies of their\
 seed phrases either offline, or even put it in their cellphone note apps or\
 cloud note services such as Google Note.
+---
+### Future directions
+This project may not take off, but I do hope it serves you well.\